 - Add the butter to the warm ganache and stir in until completely melted.
-Pour the wine into the ganache and gently stir together until all the wine has been mixed in.
-It will seem like a lot of extra liquid, but I promise it will make perfect truffles!
+Pour the wine into the ganache and gently stir together until the wine has been mixed in.
 Finally, add the ground cinnamon and stir in well.

 - Cover the top of the bowl with clingfilm or plastic wrap and place in the fridge until set (at least three hours).

 - Once set, use a teaspoon or melon-baller to scoop balls of the ganache.
 Roll them into nice smooth balls in your hands (it will get messy) and then roll in the cocoa powder to coat.
 Place on a lined baking tray, and pop back in the fridge for an hour.
 Keep the truffles in an airtight container in the fridge for up to a week.